CUB-Computational-Tools/2020-ps-wildbillcolorado/README.md

 #### Binder link for final version

-> Instructions: Only keep the one link you want your instructor(s) to use.
-This uses the `master` branch so will only have your newest notebook once you have merged your pull request for the week.

 <a href='https://mybinder.org/v2/gh/CUB-Computational-Tools/2020-ps-wildbillcolorado/binder-python?urlpath=git-pull?repo=https%3A%2F%2Fgithub.com%2FCUB-Computational-Tools%2F2020-ps-wildbillcolorado%26branch%3Dmaster%26urlpath%3Dlab'><img src='https://img.shields.io/badge/launch%20final-Py+Jupyter%20Lab-red.svg'/></a>

 # Week 3

 #### Binder link for peer reviewers

-#### Binder link for peer reviewers

-> Only keep the one link you want your peer reviewers to use.
-Note that these will only work once the `week1` branch exists.

 <a href='https://mybinder.org/v2/gh/CUB-Computational-Tools/2020-ps-wildbillcolorado/binder-python?urlpath=git-pull?repo=https%3A%2F%2Fgithub.com%2FCUB-Computational-Tools%2F2020-ps-wildbillcolorado%26branch%3Dweek3%26urlpath%3Dlab'><img src='https://img.shields.io/badge/launch%20draft-Py+Jupyter%20Lab-red.svg'/></a>

 #### Binder link for final version

-> Instructions: Only keep the one link you want your instructor(s) to use.
-This uses the `master` branch so will only have your newest notebook once you have merged your pull request for the week.

 <a href='https://mybinder.org/v2/gh/CUB-Computational-Tools/2020-ps-wildbillcolorado/binder-python?urlpath=git-pull?repo=https%3A%2F%2Fgithub.com%2FCUB-Computational-Tools%2F2020-ps-wildbillcolorado%26branch%3Dmaster%26urlpath%3Dlab'><img src='https://img.shields.io/badge/launch%20final-Py+Jupyter%20Lab-red.svg'/></a